19hours/sg-statutes/Acts/Income Tax Act.md

 “industrial land” means any land zoned for the purpose of “Business 1” or “Business 2” (other than “Business 1 White” and “Business 2 White”) under the Master Plan, and includes such other land as may be approved by the Minister;

-“Master Plan” means the Master Plan as defined in the Planning Act which is effective on the date of the application for planning permission or conservation permission referred to in subsection (1) or (1A), as the case may be ;
+“Master Plan” means the Master Plan as defined in the Planning Act which is effective on the date of the application for planning permission or conservation permission referred to in subsection (1) or (1A), as the case may be;

 [Act 37 of 2014 wef 22/02/2014]